think-in-universe/ibc-demo-planet/update-post.md

 #### 2. Add `Editor` field to `IbcUpdatePostPacketData`

-In `proto/blog/packet.proto` file, add `editor` field to `IbcUpdatePostPacketData`, rebuild the project.
+To ensure only the author could update the post, in `proto/blog/packet.proto` file, add `editor` field to `IbcUpdatePostPacketData`, and rebuild the project.

 ```bash
 ignite chain build